 Step 4 - Add manual transactions for anything missing or not in your bank accounts

 If your data doesn't go back far enough to cover all of last year or if you want to add cash transactions, or enter something that went through an account you don't have connected, use the manual "Money In" and/or "Money Out" screens from the "Add" button floating at the bottom right of the Money screen:

 If you've already selected last year in the Money screen the Money In and Money Out screens will default to the last date of the year.
 You don't have to change this if you just want this value to appear in last year's return, but you can if you want.

 Go to the Travel screen, change the year selector at the top to last year, if you haven't already and claim any journeys that are for business.
 Tap on a journey to see the map and detail and claim from there or just swipe and claim.

 For those recently coming to the app you probably won't have journeys logged for last year, so you'll want to add manual journeys.
-You can do this from the 'Add Screen'.
-Hit the add button in the middle of the tab bar at the bottom of the app.
+You can do this from the Travel screen.
+Hit the floating add button at the bottom of the screen.

 You'll see tagged transactions grouped by tag type.
 Click on each to review the tagged transactions.
 Change anything that isn't quite right.